adenisiewicz/python-onapsdk/docs/description.rst

 Description
 ###########

 ONAP SDK is a client library written in Python for building applications to work with ONAP.
-The project aims to provide a consistent and complete set of interactions with ONAP’s many services, along with complete documentation, examples, and tools.
+The project aims to provide a consistent and complete set of interactions with ONAP’s many services, along with complete documentation, examples and tools.

-Python.
-Using few python commands, you should be able to onboard, distribute models and instantiate xNFs (simple) services.
+Using a few Python commands, you should be able to onboard, distribute models and instantiate xNFs (simple) services.

-First beta release will deal with ONAP "Legacy" APIs but new APIs, CDS and policy integration is planned for next releases.
+First beta release deals with ONAP "Legacy" APIs but new APIs, CDS and policy integration is planned for next releases.